Follow TV Tropes

 Ryan Thomas Gosling (born November 12, 1980) is a Canadian actor.

-He got his start as a Mouseketeer on The Mickey Mouse Club in the early '90s before doing several other TV shows.
+Gosling got his start as a Mouseketeer on The Mickey Mouse Club in the early '90s before doing several other TV shows.
 His first major role was as one of the leads in 2004's The Notebook, which established him as a heartthrob.
-Over the next few years, he drew critical acclaim for his turns as the lead characters in both the offbeat comedy Lars and the Real Girl and the inner-city drama Half Nelson (which got him an Academy Award nomination).
-Since then, Gosling has established himself firmly as a powerful dramatic actor, with special mention going to his nameless lead character in the action drama Drive (2011) as well as his performance as the similarly stoic protagonist K in Blade Runner 2049.
+Over the next few years, he drew critical acclaim for his turns as the lead characters in both the offbeat comedy Lars and the Real Girl and the inner-city drama Half Nelson (the latter of which got him his first Academy Award nomination).
+Since then, Gosling has established himself firmly as a powerful dramatic actor, with special mention going to his performances as the nameless lead character in Drive and the similarly stoic K in Blade Runner 2049.
+He is also noted for his comedic chops, showcased in films such as the aforementioned Lars, Crazy, Stupid, Love (as Jacob Palmer), The Nice Guys (as Holland March), and perhaps most notably Barbie (as Beach Ken, or just Ken).

 Selected filmography: